 “Nature does not hurry yet everything is accomplished”

-Paul Bocuse Spring is unfolding at a leisurely pace, and almost all the roses are covered with new glossy foliage that looks healthy and fresh.
-Because I'm at home in lockdown, I'm more aware of the steady renewal of the new season.
-Apart from the gorgeous lavender spires everywhere Spring appears slow due to the… Continue reading “Nature does not hurry yet everything is accomplished”
+Spring is unfolding at a leisurely pace, and almost all the roses are covered with new glossy foliage that looks healthy and fresh.
+Because I’m at home in lockdown, I’m more aware of the steady renewal of the new season.
+Apart from the gorgeous lavender spires everywhere Spring appears slow due to the late cold…

 “The rose and the thorn, and sorrow and gladness are linked together.”

-New Weathervane If unexpected self-isolation can teach us anything, we must be grateful for simple things that perhaps we sometimes take for granted.
+If unexpected self-isolation can teach us anything, we must be grateful for simple things that perhaps we sometimes take for granted.
 Our personal freedom, health, and loved ones are the most important aspects of life I am grateful for.
-What joy I felt to be free again after those three weeks of lockdown… Continue reading “The rose and the thorn, and sorrow and gladness are linked together.”
+What joy I felt to be free again after those three weeks of lockdown and to…

 The Name of a Rose

-Princess Monaco What's in a name?
+What’s in a name?
 That which we call a rose, By any other name would smell as sweet.
 An added bonus of loving roses is learning the history, names and parentage of roses.
-Rose names have wonderful stories of life-long achievements in the dedication to rose breeding and the work done in perfecting new… Continue reading The Name of a Rose
+Rose names have wonderful stories of life-long achievements in the dedication to rose breeding and the work done in perfecting new roses and…